 I had a weekend on my own and the weather in Scotland was set to be fine.
 So what should I do was the burning question?
 I have a few Scottish bike packing trips in mind for this year:

-I decided on the latter and Googled; “loop of the Cairngorm Mountains” and as to be expected in these days of GPS logs there is already an official loop of the Cairngorm Mountains.
-However it looked a bit too much like it was trying to get more miles in and going around in circles.
-I took the outer loop and added a few extra bits and removed some of the rougher MTB sections so it was ideal for a Cross bike or Gravel Bike.
-THe main surface was mostly gravel roads, then paved roads and a few KMs of singletrack overall it covered some serious distance north to south.
+I decided on the latter and Googled; “loop of the Cairngorm Mountains” and as to be expected in these days of GPS logs there is already an ‘official’ loop of the Cairngorm Mountains.
+However it looked a bit too much like it was trying to get more miles in and going around in circles, it uses some pretty bogging singletrack too.
+I took the outer loop and added a few extra bits and removed some of the rougher MTB sections so it was ideal for a Gravel Bike.
+The main surface was gravel roads, then paved roads and a few KMs of techy singletrack, overall it covered some serious distance north to south.
 It seemed ideal for bikepacking with my Kinesis Tripster ATR still set up for the Dirty Reiver race and ready to go.
+This is the route on komoot;

 With all the recent sunny weather in Scotland, I hadn’t had a rest day since before the Selkirk MTB marathon 8 days ago so I struggled to get out of bed with tired legs.
 It was past midday when I set off from Pitlochry and headed south away form the Cairngorms.
 There are so many small Hydro electric schemes here and this is a momumnet to those who died building them in the late 1940s: